Three-star 2021 defensive lineman Kuao Peihopa verbally commits to UW Huskies

 Ikaika Malloe is no stranger to Kamehameha High School.

-Before he played safety and outside linebacker at Washington from 1993 to 1996, Malloe — now UW’s co-defensive coordinator and defensive line coach — starred at Kamehameha High School in Honolulu.
+Before he played safety and outside linebacker at Washington from 1993 to 1996, Malloe — now UW’s co-defensive coordinator and defensive line coach — starred for the Kamehameha Warriors in Honolulu.

 Perhaps he saw part of himself in his newest pupil.